Avia B.122

-The Avia B.122 was a Czechoslovak single-seat biplane aerobatic aircraft, which was developed in the mid-1930s.
+The Avia B.122 was a Czechoslovak single-seat biplane aerobatic aircraft, developed in the mid-1930s.
 It saw some service in the first years of World War II.

 History

 In the spring of 1934, the Czechoslovak Army Command decided that some Czechoslovak Air Force pilots would participate in the international aerobatic competition Coupe Mondiale held at Vincennes, Paris, on 9–10 June.
-For this purpose, the Czechoslovakian aircraft manufacturer Avia was given the task of designing and constructing an aircraft.
+For this purpose, the Czechoslovak aircraft manufacturer Avia was given the task of designing and constructing an aircraft.
 The prototype, B.122, was presented after only six weeks.

 The Czechoslovak pilots had only a few weeks to learn and master the aircraft as the competition was to be held in July 1934.
 Luckily, the design was quite successful and the Czechoslovak pilots managed to win the 4th (František Novák) and the 8th (Ján Ambruš) place in the competition.